 DON’T MISS THESE AUDIOBOOKS FOR A ROAD TRIP WITH KIDS!

-11. A clip board, white drawing paper, and a stamp set
+11. A clipboard, white drawing paper, and a stamp set

-Your child’s creative juices will start flowing with a sheet after sheet of white paper to use as a blank canvas for their next masterpiece.
 Melissa & Doug make several different stamp sets with washable, non-toxic ink.
 Get out the stamps and let your child go crazy!
-(Just make sure to tell them where the stamps can’t go: their faces, the car seats, their siblings, etc.)
+(Just make sure to tell them where the stamps can’t go: their faces, the car seats, their siblings, etc.).
+These are great to add to road trip goodie bags as a fun surprise.

 12. Trip Journal and Postcards